 After teaching freshman chemistry for over 25 years, he now lectures in classes on energy and other subjects.
 He is author of over 170 scientific papers and holder of 30+ U.S. patents.
 Sadoway pioneered the development of MOE (molten oxide electrolysis), and co-founded the company Boston Metal that is producing metals with no CO2 emissions.

 He holds undergraduate and graduate degrees from the University of Toronto.
 In 2012 he was recognized as one of the 100 Most Influential People of the year by Time Magazine for his work on the Liquid Metal Battery.
 His TED talk has been viewed over 2,000,000 times.

-Prior to BMGI, Ben was on the investment team at Braemar Energy Ventures, an East Coast-based energy venture capital firm.
-Ben began his career as an energy economist with Charles River Associates.
+Ben Hemani began working with Ambri’s Board of Directors when he joined Cascade in 2016.
+At Cascade Ben was primarily focused on managing Bill Gates’ self-directed venture capital portfolio across a variety of deep-tech verticals including autonomy, robotics, drug discovery, food, energy and telecom.
+Prior to Cascade, Ben was on the investment team at Braemar Energy Ventures, an East Coast-based energy venture capital firm and worked as an energy economist with Charles River Associates.
 Ben has a Master of Engineering Management (MEM) and a BE in Environmental Engineering from Dartmouth College.

 Lou Von Thaer